watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

       "type": "nested",
       "properties": {
         "sparse.tokens": {
-          "type": "rank_features"
+          "type": "sparse_vector"
         }
       }
     }
   }
 }'
 ```
-The above command will update the index mappings to specify `passages` to be `nested` type and `passages.sparse.tokens` to be `rank_features` type,
-because the default dynamic index mappings of the web crawler cannot recognize these types correctly during document ingestion.
+The above command will update the index mappings to specify `passages` to be `nested` type and `passages.sparse.tokens` to be `sparse_vector` type, because the default dynamic index mappings of the web crawler cannot recognize these types correctly during document ingestion.

-NOTE: `rank_features` only works for ELSER v1 model.
-ELSER v2 requires `sparse_vector` type.
-ELSER v2 has only been available since Elastic 8.11.
+NOTE: `sparse_vector` type is for the ELSER v2 model.
+For ELSER v1, please use `rank_features` type.
+ELSER v2 has become available since Elasticsearch 8.11.
+It is preferred to use ELSER v2 if it is avaiable.
 Learn more about ELSER v2 from [here](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html)

 ### Build a custom ingest pipeline with two processors
 Now you can build a custom ingest pipeline for your web crawler index on Kibana, following these steps: